-- ALL students can achieve 'McAuley Home Learning Stars' - Awarded for eg excellent work, completing all tasks set to a good standard, attempting something challenging, great effort, doing something extra. - Staff will email you if you are given a 'McAuley Home Learning Star' - Every 'McAuley Home Learning Star' will enter you into raffle at the end of that week to win £10 voucher for Amazon.
+- ALL students can achieve 'McAuley Home Learning Stars' - Awarded for eg excellent work, completing all tasks set to a good standard, attempting something challenging, great effort, doing something extra. - Staff should email you if you are given a 'McAuley Home Learning Star' - Every 'McAuley Home Learning Star' will enter you into raffle at the end of that week to win £10 voucher for Amazon which will be emailed to you on the Monday of the following week.